 - the importance of charity regulation

 You can view a recording of the research launch on YouTube at: https://youtu.be/efPqKs6LB0w

 The Commission will also be publishing snapshot overview reports in coming months, condensing some of the key findings.
-The first report, entitled Overall trust and confidence in charities and charity regulation, is available below.
+The first two snapshot reports, entitled Overall trust and confidence in charities and charity regulation, and Drivers of public trust and confidence in charities, are available below.